 Block accesses (read or write) of up to 64 bytes of data are supported.
-In this case, a read or write of up to 64 bytes starts at the specified MPM register map address and continues to subsequent register addresses.
-For example, a block read of 64 bytes from the MPM register address 0x1900 reads the 16-bit signed mV values for 64 of the MPM rails/channels and returns them in order of MPM rail/channel number $(1..64)^3$ .
-Individual 8-or 16-bit register reads or writes are also possible.
-Ensure that each individual configuration register write will be committed immediately to the eNVM and will be applied when the MPM is reinitialized or restarted.
+In this case a read or write of up to 64 bytes starts at the specified MPM register map address and continues to subsequent register addresses.
+For example a block read of 64 bytes from MPM register address 0x1900 reads the 16 bit signed mV values for 64 of the MPM rails/channels and returns them in order of MPM rail/channel number (1..64).
+Individual 8 or 16 bit register reads or writes are also possible.
+Bear in mind that each individual configuration register write will be committed immediately to eNVM and will take effect next time MPM is reinitialized/restarted.